HACU Leadership Academy / La Academia de Liderazgo

 About this Opportunity

-- Fellows participate in three week-long seminars integrated with HACU’s highly regarded Annual Conference, Capitol Forum, and International Conference or experience.
+- Fellows participate in three week-long face-to-face seminars integrated with HACU’s highly regarded Annual Conference, National Capitol Forum, and International Conference/Experience outside the U.S.

 - The curriculum emphasizes Hispanic-Serving Institutions (HSIs) and Emerging HSIs, but provides a holistic approach, including the search process, leadership fundamentals, current critical issues, and international relations.